datachainlab/fabric-tendermint-cross-demo/cmds/alpha/README.md

 - `cross` ...
 Cross Framework related commands
   - `create-contract-tx` ...
 Create a new contract transaction
   - `tx-auth-state` ...
 Query the state of a client in a given path
   - `create-initiate-tx` ...
-Create a NewMsgInitiateTx transaction for a simple commit
+Create and submit a NewMsgInitiateTx transaction for a simple commit
   - `coordinator-state` ...
 Query the state of a coordinator in a given path

 ### ERC20Command